lbrame/compilers_project_2022/es2-infix_2_ast/README.md

 * The CF grammar in use is exactly the one provided in the specification PDF.
 * Inspiration was taken from the `AST_EXAMPLE` folder on Moodle for the AST.
 While of course it's not a verbatim copy, it replicates its structure closely.
 * [This StackOverflow reply](https://stackoverflow.com/questions/9181146/freeing-memory-of-a-binary-tree-c) for the recursive tree-cleaning algorithm.
 Thank you, kind soul!
 Manual memory management is hard.
 It works well!
 While we still get some memory leaks from yylex(), yyparse() and strndup() in ast.l, `valgrind` does not seem to report memory leaks related to our SAT :)
+* Lex file `html.l` on Moodle to optionally parse from command line arguments